 - Use photos to illustrate your points.

 - Aim for 10-20 blog posts at launch to keep your reader’s interest.
-(PRO TIP: you can backdate posts on WordPress)
+(PRO TIP: you can backdate posts on WordPress – I launched my blog in March 2017 but I have many backdated posts to create a library).

 Once you have your excellent blog posts up, it’s time to get some readers!
-I’d recommend choosing a couple of social media outlets to start with.
-Different platforms work well for different niches – Pinterest is great for mom blogs, lifestyle and personal finance, Instagram is great for fashion and store and Facebook is good for recipes and crafts.
+I’d recommend choosing a couple of social media platforms to start with so that you don’t get overwhelmed.

-Different platforms work well for different niches – Pinterest is great for mom blogs, lifestyle and personal finance, Instagram is great for fashion and store and Facebook is good for recipes and crafts.
+Different platforms work well for different niches – Pinterest is great for mom blogs, lifestyle and personal finance, Instagram is great for fashion and Facebook is good for recipes and crafts (especially if you make videos).

-Pinteresting Strategies by Carly on Purpose – A paid course about growing your Pinterest traffic quickly and without using a scheduler.
+A ebook will help you to grow your Pinterest traffic quickly through manual pinning.
 Carly grew her Pinterest referrals from 0-200K page views in 6 months using these techniques.

 Facebook and Google +

-Blog Traffic Bonus Guide by What Mommy Does – Free Bonus course by Lena Gott who grew her traffic from 30-400K page views in only 10 months.
+Free course by Lena Gott who grew her traffic from 30-400K page views in only 10 months.
+I highly recommend every new blogger downloads this completely free guide.

-Traffic Transformation by What Mommy Does – A paid course that delves deep into each platform (including Pinterest).
-This course helped me immensely to grow my traffic quickly.
+A really awesome course that delves deep into each platform (including Pinterest).
+This course helped me to grow my traffic quickly (from 0-70K page views in 4 months).
+You can read my complete review of the course here.

 Final tip for starting your blog the right way